 The forest you will explore contains around 400 species of bird, including the Plate-billed Mountain Toucan and South America's answer to Papua New Guinea's Birds of Paradise: the Cock of the Rock whose orange-headed males can sometimes be seen performing attraction displays.

-Whilst mammals are not as abundant in higher altitude zones, 60 species exist in the area including but one of South America's largest, the Spectacled Bear, which is widespread across these forests.
-Whilst they are incredibly effective at hiding their large mass, it is not unusual to find recently leaves freshly torn by a bear, to expose the heart of palm they like to feed on.
+Whilst mammals are not as abundant in higher altitude zones, 60 species exist in the area including one of South America's largest, the Spectacled Bear, which is widespread across these forests.
+Whilst they are incredibly effective at hiding their large mass, it is not unusual to find leaves freshly torn by a bear, to expose the heart of palm they like to feed on.

 This experience will not only expose you to the huge diversity and stunning landscapes of the Tropical Andes, but will provide an insight into its communities and conservation.
 Aqua-Firma has committed over £10,000 into this area via our Rainforest4Climate Programme.
 For each person who joins us on this trip, we will sponsor in your name an Acre of Rainforest with Rainforest Concern.